Ghini/ghini.desktop/doc/installing.rst

 Last time we tested, some of the dependencies could not be installed on MacOSX 10.5 and we assume similar problems would present themselves on older OSX versions.
-Bauble has been successfully tested with 10.7 and 10.9.
+Ghini has been successfully tested with 10.7 and 10.9.

 First of all, you need things which are an integral part of a unix environment, but which are missing in a off-the-shelf mac: